 Walking tracks are perfectly fine, but they don’t help to improve muscle mass or strength.
 As you are increasing your number of steps each day, look to include some hills or a few inclines during your daily walk.
 It will strengthen your core and help you burn more calories.
 Don’t ignore stairs either.
 There are always opportunities to walk up and down stairs instead of using an elevator.

-If you supplement your outdoor walks with a treadmill, set it on incline.
+If you supplement your outdoor walks with a treadmill, set it on an incline.

 Use Your Pedometer as a Challenge